blob42/Instrukt/README.md

 - run `instrukt`
 - If the color scheme is broken, export `TERM=xterm-256color`

+- A configuration file will be created at:
+  `~/.config/instrukt/instrukt.yml`

 You can run instrukt on headless server such or a docker container with CUDA support.

 [See the quickstart guide for more details](docs/quickstart.md)